-[GRI 103-1, GRI 103-2, GRI 103-3, GRI 205-3]
+[GRI 103-1, GRI 103-2, GRI 103-3, GRI 205-2, GRI 205-3]

 Corruption is a considerable obstacle to economic and social development of the Company and at SFL, we do not tolerate any forms of corruption.
-As a form of deterrence, we have put in place several anti-corruption policies, available on the Company's general online drive for all staff to access.
-These include HR Policy, Whistleblowing Policy, Fraud Policy, Interested Party Transactions ("IPT") Policy, Related Party Transactions ("RPT") Policy as well as Policy and Guidelines on AML and CFT.
+As a form of deterrence, we have taken the initiative to put in place several anti-corruption policies available on the Company's general online drive for all staff to access.
+These include HR Policy, Whistle Blowing Policy, Fraud Policy, Interested Party Transactions ("IPT") Policy, Related Party Transactions ("RPT") Policy as well as Policy and Guidelines on AML and CFT.
 These policies are reviewed regularly to ensure they are always up to date.

-It is compulsory for new joiners to attend a AML/CFT training within 6 months of joining the Company.
-New joiners are also required to read and familiarise themselves with the Fraud, Whistleblowing, IPT and RPT policies of the Company.
-SFL also engages an external consultant every 2 years to train all staff about new and recent developments in AML/CFT.
-SFL provides an alternative channel for whistleblowers to lodge a report of improper conduct in the Company on a confidential basis as well as guidance for establishing, implementing and managing whistle blower protection programme.
+It is compulsory for new joiners to attend an Anti-Money Laundering and Countering the Financing of Terrorism ("AML/CFT") training within 6 months of joining the Company.
+Newjoinersarealsorequired to read and familiarise themselves with the Fraud, Whistleblowing, Related Party and Interested party policies of the Company.
+In 2021, a total number of 102 employees (100% of eligible employees) attended our AML/CFT training.

+SFL also engages an external consultant every 2 years to train all staff about new and recent developments in AML/CFT to keep staff aware of the AML/CFT developments.
+SFL provides an alternative channel for whistle blowers to lodge a report of improper conduct in the Company on a confidential basis as well as guidance for establishing, implementing and managing whistle blower protection programme.

-In 2020, we have achieved our goal of zero incidents of corruption, fraud, whistle blowing, improper interested party transactions or related party transactions, anti-money laundering and countering the financing of terrorism that resulted in legal action.
-There were also no incidents in which employees were dismissed or disciplined for corruption and zero incidents where contracts with business partners were terminated or not renewed due to violations related to corruption.
+In 2021, we have achieved our goal of zero incidents of corruption, fraud, whistle blowing, improper interested party transactions or related party transactions, anti-money laundering and countering the financing of terrorism that resulted in legal action, and we aim to continue achieving this goal in 2022.
+There were also no incidents in which employees were dismissed or disciplined for corruption and zero incidents when contracts with business partners were terminated or not renewed due to violations related to corruption.
 In addition, we were not faced with any public legal cases regarding corruption brought against the Company or our employees during the reporting period.
-SFL maintains zero tolerance for knowingly breaching regulations on anti-money laundering and countering the financing of terrorism.
-We had zero incidents of knowingly on-boarding high risk customers without first performing the necessary enhanced due diligence measures.
+SFL maintained zero tolerance for knowingly breaching regulations on anti-money laundering and countering the financing of terrorism and had zero incidents of knowingly on-boarding high risk customers without first performing the necessary enhanced due diligence measures.

-We plan to maintain this performance by investing in training as well as creating awareness on the repercussions of corruption through our regular review and enhancement of anti-corruption policies.
+We plan to maintain the 100% attendance rate in anticorruption related trainings for eligible employees as well as creating awareness on the repercussions of corruption through our regular review and enhancement of anticorruption policies